Braveoneone/MPI_GPU_Gromacs/README.md

 Author: Yiyi

-If you find this tutorial is useful for your research, you can help give this repo a 🌟.
+If you find this tutorial is helpful for your research, you can help give this repo a 🌟.
 Thanks!

 ### 🤔 How to set up the compilation and running environment for Molecular Dynamic software which supports mul-nodes with mul-gpus on Linux system?